Bailiwick Charity Law 2022

 The new law provides that financial statements for accounting periods beginning after 1st March 2023 must be made available to members of the public on request.
 For most charities these will be their accounts for the year ended 31st December 2023, which will need to be filed at the Registry by 31st December 2024.

 A helpful summary of what AGC members must do, and by when, which has been provided by the Registry, can be found here.
-The Registry has also issued General Guidance and Guidance for International Charities.
+The Registry has also issued Guidance on the Regulations.